abhaysrivastav/abhaysrivastav.github.io/blogs/nlpconcepts.md

 or 3 and plot it to check, whether we can observe any relationship between the words.

 ### GloVe Global Vectors for Word Representation

+## Sequential Data

+In sequential data, input values are independent of each other but there is a time relationship between these data points.
+This relationship can not be leveraged by multi layer perceptron architecture and we lose the temporal information.
+Beside that in multilayer perceptron network the input and the output size are expected to be fixed for every data instance.

+### RNN

+A Recurrent Neural Network (RNN) is a type of neural network designed for processing sequential data.
+It features loops that allow information to be retained across time steps, making it effective at capturing temporal patterns.
+This capability makes RNNs particularly useful for applications such as time series forecasting, speech recognition, and natural language processing.
+More advanced variants, like Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) networks, have been developed to overcome the limitations of traditional RNNs, such as difficulty in learning long-term dependencies.

+- Regular neuron which has only one weight Wx to represent its contribution, a recurrent neuron has two weights Wx and Wy to represent the contribution of the input and previous output respectively.